 So, before quitting your office job, in my opinion, make sure you have saved enough to last six months’ worth of no income to help you stay afloat.

 Always remember that there will always be the first experience.
-You may feel nervous at first, but don’t think too much into it.
+You may feel nervous at first, but don’t think too much about it.
 Just do it.
 All the preparations and planning would be useless if we do not act, just do it and let’s see what happens.

 Don’t miss the second part of this series as we discuss how you can get a freelance job deal and eventually work.
 Lastly, if you want to add or share anything I may have missed here, let me know; feel free to add it in the comment section below.